Types of registration

 Most doctors taking up consultant posts in a medical or surgical specialty in any of the UK health services (other than as locum consultants) should hold full with specialist registration and a licence to practice.

+Since 1 April 2006, all doctors working as a GP in the UK health service must be on the GP Register, other than doctors in training, such as GP registrars.
+This requirement extends to locums.
 They also need to be on a GP performers' list.
 Our General practice in the UK page explains more about processes GPs need to follow before they can work in the UK.